 I developed the first version of this app in 2011 as a freelancer for the company mblix for the client ADAC.
 It's the popular german camping guide book reimagined for the iPhone and iPad (ADAC-Campingführer).
 Since then we rolled out completely overhauled standalone versions every year, the app was featured several times by Apple and stays in the german App Store charts pretty much all the time.

-The app uses a simple and native user interface which feels right at home on iOS.
 Camping sites can be found via a text search with live results, the users current location or by a pin-drop on the map.
 Search results can be filtered by various criteria and displayed in a list or map view.
 Campsites can be marked as favorites and the user can save personal notes for each of those campsites.
 These favorites and their notes can be accessed on any of the users iOS devices, thanks to iCloud document storage.

 The camping site data is stored in a local database to minimize cellular data usage.
 Multithreaded Core Data is used to manage the entities of more than 10.000 camping sites, enable live search and a responsive user interface.
 If there are too many search results, the map view uses dynamic clustering to give the user a better overview and improve performance.